-Although up until COVID happened the low season seemed to get shorter and shorter as each year passed.
-High season seemed to be all year round.
+The low season seems to get shorter and shorter as each year passes.
+High season seems to be all year round now a days.

 Maui Weather & Climate

 Maui or Hawaii in general has the best weather around, there is a reason that everybody around the globe flocks to the islands.
 Since the Hawaiian Islands sits on the edge of the tropic zone the temperature is warm all year round.
 You basically have a dry season and a wet season.

 The average temperature on Maui in the summer at the beach is 85° and 75° during the winter months.
 At night the temperature will drop about 10°.
 This means that the best time to go to Maui weather wise is anytime.
 And what you pack for Maui regardless of the season will be the same.

 Pro tip: If you plan on visiting Haleakala for sunrise dress very, very warm.
 It gets very cold on the top of the volcano.
 The top of the summit in August was 42° during my last visit.

 The rainy season in Maui is winter time.
 The winter months bring more rain, even Lahaina where it seldom rains.
 As with most tropical climates the rain won’t last more than a few minutes to a couple hours.

 The Maui dry season is during the summer.
-The summer months are the driest especially in the leeward side of the island (the West Maui and the South Maui).
+The summer months are the driest especially in the leeward side of the island (West Maui and South Maui).
 In the north and east sides of the island or the windward side are cooler and wet.

-If you want a bright, sunny beach day head to Lahaina or Kihei, there’s almost always guaranteed sun.
+If you want a bright, sunny beach day then head to Lahaina or Kihei, there’s almost always guaranteed sun.
 Maui’s best beaches are in Kaanapali and Wailea which are just North and South of Lahaina and Kihei.